wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

     ```

 * Grant the `Storage Admin` role to the GCP service account linked to the W&B Platform.
-  * For SaaS this account will be: `wandb-integration@wandb-production.iam.gserviceaccount.com`
+  * For SaaS, the account it is: `wandb-integration@wandb-production.iam.gserviceaccount.com`
-  * For [Dedicated Cloud](../hosting-options/dedicated_cloud.md) this account will be: `deploy@wandb-production.iam.gserviceaccount.com`
+  * For [Dedicated Cloud](../hosting-options/dedicated_cloud.md) the account is: `deploy@wandb-production.iam.gserviceaccount.com`

 Keep a record of the bucket name.